mjg211/multiarm/README.md

-sample size determination (including for *A*-, *D*-, and *E*-optimal designs), trial simulation, analytical operating characteristic calculation (including the conjunctive power, disjunctive power, family-wise error rate, and false discovery rate), and the production of several informative plots.
+sample size determination (including for *A*-, *D*-, and *E*-optimal designs), trial simulation, analytical operating characteristic calculation (including the conjunctive power, disjunctive power, family-wise error-rate, and false discovery rate), and the production of several plots.
 An R Shiny graphical user interface is also provided to ease design determination.

 ## Getting started